An exponential Integrator for finite volume discretization of nonlinear parabolic differential equation: Semi group formulation and well posedness

-For the nonlinear reaction term we make the following assumption \begin{assumption} \textbf{[Lipschitz condition for $R$]}\\ The nonlinear $R$ is continuous and differentiable respect to $X$ with respect to the variable $X$, with bounded differential.
-Therefore there exists a positive constant $L>0$ such that
+For the nonlinear reaction term we make the following assumption \begin{proposition} \textbf{[Lipschitz condition for $F$]}\\ Under the assumption \eqref{lipf} or \eqref{lipff} on the nonlinear function $f$, let $F$ the Nemytskii operator corresponding to $f$ defined by \eqref{N}.
+For each bounded set $\mathcal{B}\subset V$ there is a constant $C(\mathcal{B})$ such that